dwavesystems/shimming-tutorial/README.md

 not to convergence as shown in the paper).
 In addition we specify the solver as MockDWaveSampler allowing local execution with artificial noise, allowing intuition.

+The original shimming tutorial uses an Advantage generation processor by default.
+This tutorial is adaptable to other processors and uses the default, generally-accessible processor.
+It should be noted that defaulted parameters such as the learning rates, number of reads and iterations are expected to be functions of the noise and energy scales of the target processor, and may require adjustment in order to demonstrate comparable phenomena to the paper.

 ## Orbit examples (run locally)